alvinary/artale/README.md

 increase in time and space complexity) simply by defining a suitable equivalence relation, and stating every property that holds for a member of an equivalence class holds for the rest.
-- Single-argument functions (these rely on the unique name assumption as well, but it is possible to define functions with several arguments by placing suitable restrictions on a relation using equality as defined above).
+- Single-argument functions (these rely on the unique name assumption as well, but it is possible to define functions without the UNA and/or with several arguments by placing suitable restrictions on a relation using equality as defined above).
 - Disjunctions (which may increase the time required to find a model above polynomial bounds, but very likely will not affect the time required to solve a problem instance, as model finding relies